W-algebras associated to surfaces: --algebras

 where:

 The parameter $u$ in \eqref{eqn:w exp} will not be crucial (it will be identified with a line bundle in the next Section) and so we will not mention it explicitly in our notation. \\

 \end{definition}

-Definition \ref{def:w algebra r} explains the appeal of presenting the algebra $\CA_r$ in terms of the generators $W_{n,k}$: to show that $\CA_r$ acts on a certain module, it is enough to show that the module is a good representation of $\CA$, and then check that relations \eqref{eqn:w vanish} holds (if one wants an action of $\CA_r^\ext$, then one also has to check \eqref{eqn:w exp}). \\
+The algebra $\CA_r$ was shown to be isomorphic to the deformed $W$--algebra of type $\fgl_r$ in \cite{W}.
+Definition \ref{def:w algebra r} explains the appeal of presenting this algebra in terms of the generators $W_{n,k}$: to show that $\CA_r$ acts on a certain module, it is enough to show that the module is a good representation of $\CA$, and then check that relations \eqref{eqn:w vanish} hold (if one wants an action of $\CA_r^\ext$, then one also has to check \eqref{eqn:w exp}). \\

 \begin{proof} \emph{of Theorem \ref{thm:w algebra}:} By \eqref{eqn:def w}, the element $W_{n,k} \in \wCA^\uparrow$ is a certain infinite $\ring$-linear combination of the elements:

 as $v = \{(n_1,k_1),...,(n_t,k_t)\}$ runs over convex paths of size $(n,k)$.
 Moreover, the leading order coefficient, i.e. the coefficient of $E_{n,k}$ itself, is a power of $q$.
 By successive applications of Claim \ref{claim:1}, this implies that there exists $* \in \BZ$ such that: